Drug Possession Defense Attorney Phoenix, Arizona

-Conviction on a charge of drug possession can result in jail time, heavy fines, and a life-long criminal record.
+Conviction on a charge of drug possession can result in jail time, heavy fines and a lifelong criminal record.
 Additionally, since most employers have a zero-tolerance drug policy, you could lose your job.
-Your insurance rates will likely increase, you may not be eligible for a student loan, and you will have to answer "yes" to questions on job applications that ask if you’ve ever been convicted for a crime.
+Your insurance rates will likely increase, you may not be eligible for a student loan, and you will have to answer “yes” to questions on job applications that ask if you’ve ever been convicted of a crime.

 However, depending on the amount of drugs involved and your criminal history, you may be eligible to participate in a diversion program that drops the charge against you and removes it from your record.
 At Blumberg &Associates, our lawyers have represented thousands of clients over the years in drug possession cases.
 In many instances, we are able to work with prosecutors to have the charges or sentence against our client reduced.

 If you’ve been arrested for drug possession, contact criminal defense attorneys at Blumberg & Associates today to schedule an appointment and discuss your case.
 We will evaluate the circumstances surrounding your arrest and explain the options available to you.

 Sentencing is affected by the amount of drugs involved in a drug-related crime.
 When the amount of drugs exceeds “threshold,” the likelihood of serving some time in jail increases.
 Under Arizona criminal statute A.R.S. §13-3401, thresholds for marijuana, cocaine and heroin are as follows:

 - Cocaine – 9 grams (powder); 750 milligrams (rock form)